stundenblume/platypus_doc/docs/source/jetson/os-install.rst

     $ lsusb

-If the board is in revery mode, you should see the Jetson listed as Nvidia in the output, as the image:
+If the board is in revery mode, you should see the Jetson listed as NVidia (*ID 0955:7140 NVidia Corp.*) in the output, as the image:

 .. image:: images/jetpack_6.png
    :align: center